-Health officials confirm new Delta variant discovered in Shelby County
+Health officials concerned after Delta variant of COVID-19 discovered in Shelby County

 According to health officials, a cluster of cases were identified Wednesday, June 9, and three new cases were confirmed on June 13.
 Another 14 cases are classified as probable.

 The individuals who tested positive for the variant have not traveled outside of the United States.
-There were several who had traveled domestically, which health officials said indicates the Delta variant has arrived in the Mid-South.
+There were several who had traveled domestically.
+One of the 10 individuals had been fully vaccinated.

+“This means the virus is in Shelby County and seems to be spreading in our community,” said Dr. David Sweat.
+“The pandemic is not over, but we have an opportunity before it gets completely out of control, for people who have not been vaccinated to get vaccinated.”

+Fully vaccinated people have 88% protection against the new Delta strain, Sweat said.
+Partially vaccinated people have less protection.

 Health officials said the new variant is 50 percent easier to transmit than the UK variant, which is currently the dominant strain in Shelby County.
 It’s believed that the vaccines provide 88 percent protection against this strain.